lightaprs/LightTracker-Plus-1.0/README.md

 # LightTracker Plus

-LightTracker Plus is ESP32 based development board with 1 Watt SX1268 (433MHz) LoRa & GPS module, battery holder and 2 dBi SMA antenna.
+LightTracker Plus is an ESP32-based development board featuring a 1 Watt SX1268 (433MHz) LoRa module, GPS module, battery holder, and 2 dBi SMA antenna.

 <img src="images/lightracker_plus_pinout.jpg" width="600">

 LightTracker Plus will be available on https://shop.qrp-labs.com for order soon.

-**Important :** LightTracker Plus 1.0 uses the amateur 70 cm (UHF) radio band and 30 dBm output power which requires an amateur radio license to operate in many countries.
-So if you are not a HAM operator, please first check local regulations/laws before purchasing the module.
+**Important :** LightTracker Plus 1.0 operates on the amateur 70 cm (UHF) radio band with a 30 dBm output power, which typically requires an amateur radio license to operate in many countries.
+Therefore, if you are not a licensed HAM operator, please ensure to check local regulations and laws before purchasing the module.

 ## Key Benefits

 - Low Power Consumption Capability (Deep Sleep)
 - Powerful (1 Watt) LoRa Radio Module
 - Compact GPS Module Integrated with Patch Antenna
-- GPS Balloon mode, for high altitude up to 80km (Convenient for HAB tracking)
+- GPS Balloon mode, for high altitude up to 80km (Convenient for High Altitude Balloon tracking)
 - 18650 Battery Holder with charging capability (Battery not included)
 - Suitable for Open Source HAM Radio ESP32 projects like Meshtastic, TinyGS, LoRa APRS Tracker & iGate, etc
 - Shipped with preloaded basic LoRa APRS Software(Tracking, iGate or Digipeater)